Kotlin/dokka/kdm-renderer/docs/glossary.md

 **Anchor.** The `#fragment` part of a URL, addressing a specific member within a page.
 Derived from the DRI.
 Looks purely presentational, but is in fact part of the public URL contract — see the warning at the end of the feature registry.

+**Addressing levels (FQN → DRI → URL).** Three different things that are easy to conflate, because all three look like "the path to a declaration".
+A *fully qualified name* (§ 2) carries names only: portable across ecosystems, but blind to overloads.
+A *DRI* is names plus disambiguation — parameter types and receiver inside `callable`, plus `target` and `extra`; the full identity of a declaration within the model.
+A *URL* is already a renderer decision: name mangling (`Job` → `-job`), grouping (overloads collapse onto one page, which is why an anchor is needed at all), file layout — the same DRI yields different URLs in the HTML, GFM and Javadoc outputs.
+Hence two mechanisms for external links rather than one: when the target has KDM, a link is *resolved* by identifier — exactly, overloads included; when it does not (the JDK, an old jar), all there is is a fully qualified name plus a `package-list`-shaped index, and the URL has to be *constructed* from the format's known convention — which works for classes and uniquely named methods and breaks exactly where a fully qualified name is weaker than a DRI, that is, on overloads (G-06).

 **Preprocessor (`htmlPreprocessors`).** An HTML-stage extension point used to inject or rewrite output — how `plugin-mathjax` and `plugin-versioning` attach themselves.